 - test moves with time of year – minor effect, test seems to be just a bit higher in the early fall and a bit lower in the late winter, broadly speaking – an effect of warmth and sun over the months seems possible.
 More info on that in our article: Does Testosterone vary through the year?

 - I want to steer you away from minor stuff like – COLD SHOWERS, raw eggs, working out in a SPECIAL test-raising way!!!

 - computer, smartphone lowers test – from psychological effect, and from emf – unknown in humans, but a few studies have found emf lowers test in rodents.

-The data in text form – post 2010, age adjusted, testosterone levels (some of this data may be a bit out of date)
+The data in text form, age adjusted, testosterone levels

 Important note: There are many countries I have no data from, or no usable data from.
 Very possibly these countries might have higher (or lower) testosterone than countries on this list.